-Seed producers — usually smallholders — buy, produce and sell seeds.
+Seed producers — usually smallholders — exchange, buy, produce and sell seeds.
 Some years they are suddenly confronted with a lack of demand for the seeds they have produced, especially in the occasional good rainy season and a good harvest.
 Especially farmers in rain-fed agriculture, in remote regions are the most vulnerable for price and demand fluctuations.

 AOPP, — an association of farmer organizations that reaches up to 3 million people in the whole of Mali — is concerned with the condition of their member OPs (organisations paysannes).
 AOPP as a national umbrella organization supports about 250 local farmer organizations, representing them at the national level, trying to enhance communication and provide them with timely, accurate and relevant information from all segments of the value chain.
 To improve communication, AOPP is now developing an online seed information system.

-Based on the collected context information and extensive, collaborative use case and requirements analysis in Mali, (done in 2019 and 2020) the VU research team is designing, together with the local farmers, the architecture of a voice-based market information system for farmers in Mali.
+Based on the collected context information and extensive, collaborative use case and requirements analysis in Mali, (done in 2019 – 2021) the VU research team is designing, together with the local farmers, the architecture of a voice-based market information system for farmers in Mali.
 The user and technical requirements of this system are: it has to work, also in an environment without internet or smartphone, and only GSM voice-based phones.
 It has to have a spoken interface, in French and in at least one Malian local language: Bambara.
 It has to be a technically stable and financially affordable system, in simple words, it has to survive the rural conditions of e.g. dust, heat, lack of local technical assistance, without being too expensive in its use for the local users.

 The VU team supports AOPP’s efforts by designing, in co-creative workshops, new channels for communication and e.g. mobile and voice-based access to seed information.
-Currently computer science student Sophie Vos (supervised by Prof. Patricia Lago and Anna Bon) is working to design the architecture for this sustainable ICT system, that may serve the seed-producing farmers in Mali.

 The research project is ongoing.
 With the longstanding socio-technical field experience of VU in ICT4D in rural Africa, this will continue as an important, relevant, real-world research project, carried out in the framework of the W4RA research program.